Doodihealz/ArcCorrect/README.md

 # ArcCorrect
-Makes red ? marks appear as their proper icons.
+Makes red ? marks on items appear as their proper icons.

+Minor bugs exist.
+Icons may need you to close and open your bags to refresh them after swapping spaces with other items.

 This addon was made by Ethos, BitByte, and HalestormXV.
-I am simply posting it here for my own reference.
-All credit goes to those 3.
+I am simply posting it here for my own reference. **All** credit goes to those 3.